-The second management experiment will explore the relationship between spawning habitat and grayling recruitment.
-Efforts beginning in 2017 will increase suitable habitat available for spawning by 1) ensuring fish passage at beaver dams (n > 50 in 2016) via notching, 2) restoration of an Elk Springs Creek channel that will provide direct connection to Upper Lake, and 3) restoration of spawning habitat at the head of Elk Springs Creek.
+The second management experiment is exploring the relationship between spawning habitat and grayling recruitment.
+Efforts beginning in 2017 increased suitable habitat available for spawning by 1) ensuring fish passage at beaver dams (n > 50 in 2016) via notching, 2) restoration of an Elk Springs Creek channel that will provide direct connection to Upper Lake, and 3) restoration of spawning habitat at the head of Elk Springs Creek.
 This experiment will be undertaken for 4-5 years, similar to the cutthroat trout reduction.
-Increased per capita availability of spawning habitat is hypothesized to increase egg (β) and age-0 fish in-stream (γ) survival; the first year a possible response could be quantified is 2020, when the 2017 grayling cohort recruits.
+Increased per capita availability of spawning habitat is hypothesized to incease egg (β) and age-0 fish in-stream (γ) survival; the first year a possible response could be quantified is 2020, when the 2017 grayling cohort recruits.

 Learning in the context of this project occurs through comparison of model predictions with reality (i.e., predicted grayling population vs. actual grayling population).
 Each hypothesized driver of grayling population dynamics, i.e., winter habitat, spawning habitat, non-native fish, and spring hydrology, is represented by a model structured to estimate the driver's influence on a specific life stage.
 Grayling recruit at age-3, which necessitates having three consecutive years of data to make model-based predictions.
 The first time-series of data necessary to make a prediction was available in 2016, which was also the first population estimate that could be used to fit models.
-Obviously, models cannot be fitted to a single population estimate.
+However, it is preferable to fit models using several population estimates.
 We addressed this issue in the short-term using simulations to estimate the influence of each hypothesized driver of grayling population (see Methods).
-Based on simulation results, the Winter Habitat, Spawning Habitat, and Non-native Fish models predicted 66, 909, and 990 grayling, respectively, in the 2016 Red Rock Creek spawning population.
-Model weights, i.e., relative support for a model given the data, were 0.483, 0.277, 0.24 for the Winter Habitat, Spawning Habitat, and Non-native Fish models, respectively.
+Based on simulation results, the Winter Habitat, Spawning Habitat, and Non-native Fish models predicted 67, 92, and 840 grayling, respectively, in the 2018 Red Rock Creek spawning population.
+Model weights, i.e., relative support for a model given the data, were 0.587, 0.311, 0.103 for the Winter Habitat, Spawning Habitat, and Non-native Fish models, respectively.